 “I once worked eighty.”

-The alpha-work-posturing is a hoot, but it also tells us about what happens to the characters’ ability to “make connections” with the people they love.
+The alpha-work-posturing is a hoot, but it also tells us about what happens to the characters’ ability to “make connections” with their loved ones.
 Because love they do.
 Deeply and well, as only hard-working, devoted, introverted alpha-types can.
-Miss Bates thought the moment Dimity admits this to herself pretty great: “She’d thought that by building an identity through her career and not personal relationships, she’d be safe.”
+Miss Bates thought the moment Dimity admits this pretty great: “She’d thought that by building an identity through her career and not personal relationships, she’d be safe.”
 Safe from what?
 From being abandoned?
 From risking her heart?
 But, as Seth tells us in the end, with a great little ironic twist: “He loved her because … someone had to be man enough for the job.”
 [Emphases Miss Bates’s.]

 On a final note, Miss Bates can’t discuss the ending too much for fear of spoilers.
 She will say this, however, to add to Bliss’s clever topsy-turvy beta-hero-alpha-heroine characterization is a romance betrayal that doesn’t involve the hero.
 And that’s all she’ll say.
 In Karina Bliss’s Fall, Misses Bates and Austen say you’ll find “no charm equal to tenderness of heart,” Emma.